cal-itp/benefits/docs/configuration/oauth.md

 ## Django configuration

-OAuth settings are configured as instances of the [`AuthProvider` model](../development/models-migrations.md).
+OAuth settings are configured as instances of the [`ClaimsProvider` model](../development/models-migrations.md).

-The [data migration file](./data.md) contains sample values for an `AuthProvider` configuration.
+The [data migration file](./data.md) contains sample values for a `ClaimsProvider` configuration.
 You can set values for a real Open ID Connect provider in environment variables so that they are used instead of the sample values.

 ## Django usage